idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/AdaptiveImportanceSampler.md

 learning phase and should not be used for estimating the $P_f$ or COV.
 The next `num_steps - num_samples_train` are the required importance samples used for estimating $P_f$ or COV.

+## Failure probability and COV

+Statistics such as the $P_f$ and COV can be computed using the [AdaptiveImportanceStats](AdaptiveImportanceStats.md) Reporter object.

 !syntax parameters /Samplers/AdaptiveImportance

 !syntax inputs /Samplers/AdaptiveImportance